Marquette's Jimmy Butler prides himself on being a defender first

 Last Friday, in the Round of 64 in Cleveland, Williams assigned Butler to quicksilver Xavier guard Tu Holloway (20.1 ppg), the Atlantic 10's Player of the Year.
 The result?
 Holloway -- pressured by Butler from tip-off and swarmed by the rest of the team on ball-screens -- was held to five points (on 1-of-8 shooting) in a 66-55 Marquette rout.
 Butler's presence, Williams would say afterward, "gives me the ultimate confidence I've ever had in a single player defensively."

-On Sunday, during the second half against second-seeded Syracuse, Williams then sent Butler to neutralize point guard Scoop Jardine.
+On Sunday, during the second half against third-seeded Syracuse, Williams then sent Butler to neutralize point guard Scoop Jardine.
 The result?
 Jardine, who finished the game with six points, would not make a field goal in the final 14 minutes and was harassed by Butler into a critical, off-target three-pointer when the Orange were down three with 19 seconds remaining.
 Streaking Marquette, which also quieted Syracuse big man Rick Jackson (seven points) with a flood of double-teams, won again, 66-62.